Oklahoma man charged in assault on AP photographer on Jan. 6 - NewsBreak

 “These charges are an encouraging sign that those who attacked journalists on Jan.
 6 will be held accountable,” she said in an email.

-Last month, Alan William Byerly of Fleetwood, Pennsylvania, was arrested on charges of assaulting Minchillo and police officers during the riot.
+Last month, Alan William Byerly of Fleetwood, Pennsylvania, and police officers during the riot.

 Several other people have been charged with assaulting journalists, inciting violence against members of the press or destroying camera equipment belonging to journalists covering the riot, including an AP video crew.